 William Jones wrote a book, ■→The Sanscrit Language, to tell that ■→Greek and ■→Latin had common roots with ■→Sanskrit, and there must have been a Proto-Indo-European language from which to derive human speech.

 Mr. Jones learned Greek, Latin, Persian, Arabic, Hebrew, and basic Chinese, says ■→Wikipedia to sum up that he knew 13 languages thoroughly, and another 28 reasonably well; in total, some 41 languages.

 His Proto-Indo-European, PIE as a cookie in short, was to have given origin to European tongues as English or Polish.

 Coming from the same source, the languages would have a PIE root vocabulary.
 Reasonably good knowledge of a language has words as woman, man, child, and house.
 Let us compare these words in English, Latin, Greek, Russian, Polish, German, French, and Sanskrit.

 I do not know Sanskrit.
 I can only compare resources.
 The morpheme ■→–man, quoted by supporters of the PIE, yet refers to thinking and not to gender, whereas it is common lore that masculinity is not strictly synonymous with pensiveness.

-Vir or andros, child or riebienok, woman or kobieta ― the words do not resemble one another, and they are the basic vocabulary that hardly ever changes.
-This is the vocabulary to compare for language grouping.
-Groups can work better than “families”, as “language families” derive tongues one from another.
+Vir or andros, child or riebienok, woman or kobieta ― the words do not resemble one another, and they are the basic vocabulary that hardly ever changes and gets compared for language grouping.
+Groups can work better than “language families”, as those derive tongues one from another.